Best time to visit the Caribbean

 The best time to visit the Caribbean depends on two factors: climate and price.
 You want to visit in a period of good weather but out of peak season.
 Unless money’s no object, of course.

 Generally, the time to avoid is the hurricane season which officially runs between 1 June and 30 November.
 However, the high-risk period is usually confined to a short period from mid-August to early October.
 In 2016, Hurricane Matthew hit Jamaica and Cuba with winds of 150mph in the first few days of October.

 You will still find great weather in June and July, and many people visit in August without any problems.
-I’ve also enjoyed sunny trips to the Caribbean in October and November, though it’s usual to experience short rain showers in the late afternoon or evening.
+I’ve also enjoyed sunny trips to the Caribbean in October and November, though you may experience short rain showers in the late afternoon or evening.

-Temperatures tend to remain constant throughout the year at around 29°C to 31°C (see climate chart below).
-Rarely does the Caribbean get too hot thanks to the constant sea breezes.
+Temperatures tend to remain constant throughout the year at around 29°C to 31°C. Rarely does the Caribbean get too hot thanks to the constant sea breezes.

 In terms of price, the peak period is between Christmas and Easter.
-This is when hotels put up their rates and airlines hike their fares.
-It’s a wonderful time to be in the Caribbean because the weather at home is so bad, but it can get busy especially during on the school holidays on popular islands such as Barbados and Antigua.
-I’ve found that are great months to visit.
+This is when most hotels put up their rates and airlines hike their fares.
+It’s a wonderful time to be in the Caribbean because the weather at home is so bad, but it can get busy especially during the school holidays on popular islands such as Barbados and Antigua.

 You can reduce the risk of high winds and heavy rain by travelling to islands in the north of the Caribbean, away from the so-called hurricane belt.
 Examples include Jamaica, Cuba, the British Virgin Islands and the Cayman Islands.
-South-lying islands such as Grenada and Barbados are riskier.
+Find more detail on the best time to visit Barbados and the Dominican Republic.